MilyonJames/cursor-reset/README.md

 # 🚀 Cursor Free Trial Reset Tool

 Open Powershell run as adminstrator this command.
-In cursor settings, logout and then login again for reset changes to take effect.
+ONce this is done , go to cursor settings, logout of your account and then login again for reset changes to take effect.

 ### 🚀 One-Click Solution